 - Obtain the gun, gear, and enough skill to load, unload, and fire your handgun or rifle slow fire with reasonable accuracy.
 This will ensure you have the pre-requisite skill to take most classes.
 Some instructors may require you spend some time one on one with them before their main class if you are very new to shooting.

 - Set your shooting goals.
 This is a step that some people do not realize they need to do, yet the process is simple.
 Simply decided if your shooting goal is defensive in nature or competitive (to shoot in competitive matches).
 You see, while shooting technique is much the same in both arenas, the context and subtleties are not.

 - Research and find an instructor that will be able to teach you what you want to learn.
 How do you know if you have found someone reputable?
 Try to do some research oh their background, look for certifications (firearms instructor), and most importantly, talk to some of their students.
 Most good instructors will have numerous students that will tell what they thought about the instruction.
 Try to speak to students that are not “in love” with instructor because he/she is their idol, but rather those that can tell you the specific things they learned, and what they liked about the instructors teaching style.

 - Take a class!
 So you found an instructor that meets your needs, now is the time to take that class.
 This is the one point that you need to pay attention to.
 A good class from a good instructor will save you hundreds, if not thousands of dollars.
 How, simply by allowing you to take the correct path to learning the basics.
 Ammunition is VERY expensive, and hard to find.
 Don’t waste it training wrong.

 - Supplement.
-With books, DVD’s, and free training materials.
+With defensive books & videos, competition training books & videos, and free training materials.
 This blog and my youtube page are perfect examples.
 I freely give information on some of my videos that will help you learn how

 you should be doing things, and why.
 Check them out.